-Conservationist Tara Lal, travel writer Geetika Jain and SUJÁN Luxury wildlife lodge owner Anjali Singh turned their shared passion for wildlife into the Ultimate Girls Trip when they flew to Canada from England and India last fall to visit Seal River Heritage Lodge and Nanuk Polar Bear Lodge.
+Conservationist Tara Lal, travel writer Geetika Jain and SUJÁN Luxury wildlife lodge owner Anjali Singh turned their shared passion for wildlife into the ultimate girls trip when they flew to Canada from England and India in the fall of 2017 to visit Seal River Heritage Lodge and Nanuk Polar Bear Lodge.
 Normally visiting these two Churchill Wild lodges — both members of the National Geographic Unique Lodges of the World — would only happen on the Fall Dual Lodge Safari or Summer Dual Lodge Safari, but this adventurous trio wanted the full-on experience of seeing polar bears in the wild at ground level in two very different ecosystems.

 They are now among the rare few people in the world who have walked with polar bears.